Trans Grischun: Oberalp Pass - Obersaxen (Stage 1)

 Description

-The start of this gravel bike route is at the Oberalp Pass, which is near the source of the Vorderrhein.
-The well-known river also accompanies the first section of the route.
-The trail initially leads you from the pass height along the paved road.
-After a short time, you turn onto the old pass road where you feel the first gravel under your gravel bike's tires.
-The path soon narrows into a flowy single trail.
-In Selva, you turn off the main road and reach Sedrun via the Graubünden Bike Route 90.
-A small detour into the village is worthwhile to strengthen yourself with the smallest nut cake in the world at "La Conditoria."
-Via Surrein you reach Uaul Cavorgia and from there to the rustic mountain village Mumpé Medel.
-From here you enjoy a beautiful view down to Disentis.
-The imposing Benedictine monastery has shaped the place since the 13th century.
+The start of this gravel bike route is the Oberalp Pass, which is near the source of the Vorderrhein.
+The well-known river also accompanies the first section of the path.
+The route initially leads you from the pass height along the paved road.
+After a short time, you turn onto the old pass road, where you feel the first gravel under the tires of your gravel bike.
+The path soon narrows into a flowing single trail.
+In Selva, you leave the main road and reach Sedrun via the Graubünden Bike Route 90.
+Here, a small detour into the village is worthwhile to strengthen yourself with the smallest nut cake in the world at "La Conditoria."
+Via Surrein, you reach Uaul Cavorgia and continue to the rustic mountain village Mumpé Medel.
+From here, you enjoy a wonderful view down to Disentis.
+The impressive Benedictine monastery has shaped the place since the 13th century.

-From Disentis, you follow the official Rhine bike route No. 2 before the Trans Grischun route leads up to the plateau of Obersaxen.
-The area was settled by the Walser and is therefore a Swiss-German language island in the middle of the Surselva, where Romansh is spoken.
-Shortly after Friggahüs, you can let the first stage roll patgific (leisurely) to Obersaxen Meierhof and enjoy the impressive view into the Surselva.
+From Disentis, you follow the official Rhine bike route no. 2 before the Trans Grischun route leads up to the plateau of Obersaxen.
+The area was settled by the Walser and is therefore a Swiss German language island in the middle of the Surselva, where Romansh is spoken.
+Shortly after Friggahüs, you can let the first stage roll down gently (patgific) to Obersaxen Meierhof and enjoy the impressive view into the Surselva.

 Height Chart